geanify/mewthin/client/readme.md

 2. Install dependencies with `npm install`.
 3. Start the development server with `npm run dev`.
 4. If you want to build the project, run `npm run build`.

+---

+This project is a clean starting point for building more complex multiplayer games.

 ![screenshot](screenshot.png)